 The student must spend a minimum of 2 months on their Senior Scholars project.
 They can get credit for up to 3 months.
 Beyond 3 months, the student may apply for independent research elective credits or might apply to do a month-long Scientific Writing elective.
-The 2 months are typically split between the traditional UMMS block/months, but students (with approval) may do a 2-week block and a continuous 6-week block or a 3-week block and a continuous 5-week block (other possible alternatives may be suggested/available; contact Program Director).

-While most Senior Scholars do their project in 4-week blocks, there are some instances where student may request credit for Senior Scholars in 2 differently-sized blocks (e.g., a 2-week block and a 6-week block or a 3-week block and a 5-week block).
+While most Senior Scholars do their project in 4-week blocks, there are some instances where student may request credit for Senior Scholars in 2 differently-sized blocks (e.g., a 2-week block and a 6-week block or a 3-week block followed by a 5-week block; this needs to be pre-approved).
 Each of the blocks must be consecutive weeks.
 There are no opportunities to divide the 8-week minimum into 3 components of shorter periods of time.
-Discuss this with the Program Director if an alternative schedule to the traditional month-long blocks is being requested.
+Discuss this with the Program Director if an alternative schedule to the tradition month-long blocks is being requested.